ryanrestine/HackTheBox_WriteUps/linux_machines/mirai_notes.md

 I lost my original root.txt!
 I think I may have a backup on my USB stick...
 ```

-Usb materials are frequently stored in `/media` so lets check there:
+USB materials are frequently stored in `/media` so lets check there:

 ```text
 root@raspberrypi:~# cd /media